Getting ready for your first doljanchi?

 For smaller celebrations, you can use your house, an apartment clubhouse or community center.

-For something more grandiose, you can rent out an event hall.
+For something more grandiose, you can rent out an event hall and hire an event planner.

 Step 2.
 Prepare a Dolsang